plukacs/lab-governance/README.md

 Make sure every week, before the tactical meeting, that all your cards are up-to-date.
 Comment on cards what you tell on tactical as update.

-### Policy: Trello for top level boards
+### Policy: Asana for top level boards
-- Use Trello for top level circle boards
+- Use [Asana](https://app.asana.com/0/31935013151061) for top level circle boards
-- Circles should decide what task manager tool they wanna use

 # Lab / Client work
 Purpose: Unspecified.